therobotacademy/ml-bigdata_training/README.md

 ```
 docker run -it -p 8882:8080 --name coursera-aml-1 zimovnov/coursera-aml-docker
 ```
+Add `-p 7007:7007` if wanting to access Tensorflow dashboard.

 2. Or buid it from the Dockerfile at folder ``coursera-aml-docker``:
 ```
 docker build -t brjapon/coursera-aml-docker .